 Bishop Hugh has initiated the processes of reordering St Mary’s Cathedral Sanctuary to enhance the general appearance and provide a new focus on the sanctuary cross above the altar, the tabernacle and the cathedra (the bishop’s chair).
-The need to re-order and enhance the Sanctuary of St Mary’s Cathedral, Aberdeen, has long been felt.

 Replace the present grey fibreglass cross hanging on the East wall with a life-sized icon cross suspended over the altar.
 This new cross, painted identically on both sides, will be created by iconographer, Martin Earle (see below), and suspended from the arch over the main altar.